 An adjusting journal entry is a journal entry that adjusts an account's total balance.
-Accountants usually use adjusting journal entries to fix minor errors or record uncategorised transactions.
+Accountants usually use adjusting journal entries to fix minor errors or record uncategorized transactions.

 Make an adjusting journal entry

-- From the Toolbar, select the client's company from the Go to client's QuickBooks drop-down list.
+- From the Toolbar, select your client's company from the Go to client's QuickBooks dropdown list.